Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Symmetry properties

-In this section, we show that the following symmetry principle.
-This theorem roughly says that a symmetry of the boundary of a compact embedded free boundary minimal surface in $\mathbb{B}^3$ engenders a global symmetry.
+In this section, we will consider symmetric properties of a compact embedded free boundary minimal surface in $\mathbb{B}^3$ (Theorem \ref{thm:symmetry principle}, Lemma \ref{lemm:boundary symmetry}).
+The first theorem roughly says that a symmetry of the boundary of a compact embedded free boundary minimal surface in $\mathbb{B}^3$ engenders a global symmetry.
 It is reminiscent of the symmetry principle for Bryant surfaces (see \cite[Theorem 12]{GM05CLB}).

-\begin{theorem}[Symmetry principle] Let $M$ be a compact embedded free boundary minimal surface in $\mathbb{B}^3$.
-If $A\in O(3)$ maps a boundary component of $M$ into another boundary component (the two components can be identical), $M$ is invariant under $A$. \end{theorem} We will prove this theorem by the Bj\"{o}rling uniqueness theorem (see, for example, \cite[Theorem 1 in p.125]{DHS10MS}).
-Before we prove the theorem, we show that the Gauss map of $M$ is well-defined and observe the Gauss map of $M$ along $\partial M$.
+We will prove Theorem \ref{thm:symmetry principle} (symmetry principle) by the Bj\"{o}rling uniqueness theorem (see, for example, \cite[Theorem 1 in p.125]{DHS10MS}).
+Before we prove the theorem, we observe the Gauss map of $M$ along $\partial M$.
+Note that a compact embedded free boundary minimal surface in $\mathbb{B}^3$ is orientable, hence the Gauss map of $M$ is well-defined (see \cite[Proposition 2.6]{Li20FBM}).